 Since the inception of the CAP standard, event term usage in the <event> element in CAP based systems around the world has evolved to be wide ranging and varied.
 Alerting authorities, and their CAP originators, have fallen to a number of differing practices that makes comparisons of the <event> element values difficult.
 The list below is not a complete list of these practices but does demonstrate various interpretations and aspects of the larger problem of assigning an event term in CAP.

+The list below is not a complete list but does demonstrate various practices and interpretations of the larger problem of assigning an event term in CAP.

 The same event can affect different communities differently.
 For example, a “smoke” event can affect one community concerned with Air Quality and Health while at the same time it can affect another community concerned with Transportation.

 The same event can affect a national community in one way and a local community in other ways.
 For example, a “forest fire” can affect logistical firefighting exercises on a large scale but cause evacuation activities on a smaller scale.